 It is appropriate to request funds from REF for a portion of your project or to pilot an idea.

 Each year, REF works with the district to fund “District Initiative” projects.
 These projects do not fall under the same funding limits.
-If you have a large scope project that you believe should be considered for District Initiative funding, you should reach out to Dr. Leach, Kristen Edlund, Chris Collins or Molly Lutz to submit your idea for consideration.
+If you have a large scope project that you believe should be considered for District Initiative funding, you should reach out to a district administrator to submit your idea for consideration.

 Unfortunately, estimates are not allowed.
 A detailed purchase order or shopping list, with links - including shipping and taxes as applicable, must be attached.
 Grants will be funded based on calculated totals provided.
 Any budget shortfalls will be the responsibility of the grant writer.
 Any funds remaining after grant items are purchased will be refunded to REF.